TEEN DRIVING INFORMATION:

 After the student has completed the first six hours of classroom (the first three days) he/she will be eligible to take their written test at our school.
 After successful completion of the test, they will need to take the vision test at DPS in Angleton and upon completion receive an instruction permit.

 They can be scheduled, after they have received the permit, to drive with the instructors.
-This course and all instructors are certified through the Texas Education Agency.
+This course and all instructors are certified through the Texas Department of Licensing and Registration.

 A student can only physically miss 5 classes (makeup can be taken home but must be completed.